srMarquinho/ultimate-dividend-portfolio/README.md

 ### New issues and features

-You are welcome to open issues an features here on GitHub.
+You are welcome to open issues and features here on GitHub.

 :children_crossing: Just keep in mind I'm a busy dad full time worker and it may take some time for your wish to come true.